-Hyperventilation: Hyperventilation syndrome is a condition where a person hyperventilates for an unknown cause.
+Hyperventilation syndrome is a condition where a person hyperventilates for an unknown cause.
 Symptoms of hyperventilation syndrome include bloating, burping, passing gas, abdominal pressure, anxiety, weakness, fainting, dizziness, confusion, and agitation.
 A person with hyperventilation syndrome should seek medical care to assure it is not a serious medical condition.

 Heat Exhaustion Heat exhaustion is a condition in which a person's body overheats due to fatigue, exercising or working in a hot environment, or dehydration.
 They elderly and young children under the age of 5 are at a greater risk for developing heat exhaustion.
 Symptoms of heat exhaustion in an adults and children include clammy skin, thirst, weak and rapid pulse, vomiting or nausea, headache, sweating heavily, muscle cramps, and weakness.
 Treatment is to place the affected person in a cool place, try to hydrate the individual, and cool their body with a cool mist of water, or cool (not cold) bath.
 Heat exhaustion can be prevented if precautions are taken.
 All cases of heat exhaustion should be evaluated by a medical professional.